doitsujin/dxvk/README.md

 ### Device filter
 Some applications do not provide a method to select a different GPU.
 In that case, DXVK can be forced to use a given device:
-- `DXVK_FILTER_DEVICE_NAME="Device Name" Selects devices with a matching Vulkan device name.
+- `DXVK_FILTER_DEVICE_NAME="Device Name"` Selects devices with a matching Vulkan device name, which can be retrieved with tools such as `vulkaninfo`.

 **Note:** If the device filter is configured incorrectly, it may filter out all devices and applications will be unable to create a D3D device.